 Top tips for going vegan

 Going vegan doesn’t have to be painful.
 You won’t have to eat foods you don’t like or miss out on cake and ice cream.
 Heck, there’s even a vegan Baileys!
 Here are some tips to help you get on the way.

-- Embrace “accidentally vegan” food.
+Embrace “accidentally vegan” food.
 It made my life so much easier when I found out that a lot of the food I already ate was vegan.
 The game changer?
 Red Bisto gravy.
 It’s the secret ingredient in my vegan cottage pie.
-Oh, and BBQ rib Doritos, which are a regular feature in our lunchboxes now.
+Oh, and BBQ rib Doritos, which were a regular feature in our lunchboxes for a while.

 People are unnecessarily intimidated by vegan food.
 It’s unfamiliar which means it’s scary and what do you mean I can’t have cheese?
 Who doesn’t eat cheese?
 But honestly, life without donner kebabs isn’t terrible.
 Vegan food can be as exotic or as familiar as you like.
 I like to stick near the familiar side, and if you’re just starting out, I recommend you do too.
 Here are my favourite vegan meals – if they aren’t cheap, easy and tasty, I generally don’t bother.

-- Tofu scramble on toast.
+Tofu scramble on toast.
 This is another recipe that has lots of different versions!
-Many people are almost frightened of tofu but they needn’t be – scrambling tofu is slightly easier than scrambling eggs!
-I like mine with chives, turmeric (for colour), nooch and some salt & pepper.
-Recipe coming soon – I promise!
+Many people are almost frightened of tofu but they needn’t be – scrambling tofu is easier than scrambling eggs!

 I hope that this blog post has helped you on your way to adopting a vegan diet.
 If you have any other questions, leave them in the comments and I’ll answer them there!